-- Work on projects to develop your practical data skills
+- Work on data science projects to develop your practical data skills

 - Develop visualizations and practice presenting them

-- Develop a portfolio to showcase your design work
+- Develop a portfolio to showcase your data science skills

 - Raise your online profile

-If you do not have any work experience in data, you can still become a Data Scientist, but you will have to develop the right background.
+If you do not have any work experience in data, you can still become a Data Scientist, but you will have to develop the right background to work toward a data science career.
 Data Scientist is a high-level position; before you reach that degree of specialization, you’ll want to develop a broad base of knowledge in an associated field.
 That could be mathematics, engineering, statistics, data analysis, programming, or IT—some Data Scientists have even started out in finance and baseball scouting.